louietouie/louietouie.github.io/_drafts/2025-04-01-slam-toolbox-deepdive.markdown

 <div class="title_xsmall">coarse_angle_resolution, coarse_search_angle_offset, fine_search_angle_offset, use_response_expansion</div>
 <hr class="small">

 These values are used in the yaw for-loop of MCSM to define the range of possible rotations to explore and the step size.
+The parameters are defined in radians, although I talk in degrees below for simplicity.

 1. An offset of 15 degrees would mean poses 15 degrees each way would be scored: a 30 degree range in total.